 - communicate other loss mitigation alternatives available to the borrower.
 (Learn more about loan modifications and other alternatives to foreclosure.)

 Once testing is complete, the settlement monitor is authorized to establish a corrective plan with the bank if he determines that it is not acting in compliance with the settlement.
 If the bank continues to fail to meet the requirements of the settlement, the District of Columbia District Court can take action against it by imposing penalties and/or injunctive relief.

 Reporting Your Mortgage Issue

 The settlement monitor cannot assist individual homeowners with their specific mortgage or foreclosure problems.
 Learn more on the Office of Mortgage Settlement Oversight website.
-If you feel your servicer is not acting in compliance with the settlement, you can go to the Office of Mortgage Settlement Oversight’s webpage at www.mortgageoversight.com and click on “Report My Loan Issue” to fill out a form to make a complaint with the Consumer Financial Protection Bureau (CFPB), which may be able help you resolve your personal issue with your servicer.
+If you feel your servicer is not acting in compliance with the settlement, the Consumer Financial Protection Bureau (CFPB) may be able to help you resolve your personal issue with your servicer.
 Go to the CFPB’s website at www.consumerfinance.gov and click on "Submit a complaint".
 You can also call 855-411-2372.